sparkflows/sparkflows-docs/docs/installation/installation/windows-install.rst

     .\run-fire.bat stop

 .. note::  On Windows, the PySpark engine will not get installed.
-Below are he funcationalities that will not be available on bare metal windows install.
-We recommend either docker on windows to access all functionalities or install Sparkflows on Linux
+Below are he functionalities that will not be available on bare metal windows install.
+We recommend either docker on windows to access all functionalities or install Fire Insights on Linux

            * AutoML
            * Prophet